AhmedYasserMabrouk/Deploying-EKS-Cluster-with-Terraform-and-Jenkins/README.md

-## install jenkins and git and terraform and kubectl using bash script when EC2 Start
+## install jenkins and git and terraform and kubectl using bash script when EC2 launch

 ```
 #!/bin/bash